Marketplace payments: The complete guide

 Most online businesses, including marketplaces, use a third-party payment provider to process payments.
 Payment providers specialize in payment infrastructure and are licensed to process payments.

-If you're building your marketplace with Sharetribe, you have a pre-built integration with Stripe Connect, one of the leading marketplace payment providers.
+If you're building your marketplace with Sharetribe, you have a pre-built integration with Stripe Connect, one of the leading payment providers.
 (You can also build a custom integration with any third-party payment provider you choose.)
 By creating an account with Stripe and connecting it with your marketplace, you can start processing payments with all the features listed above.

 The task is a bit more complex if you're developing your marketplace from scratch (or using a software solution that doesn't include a payment integration).
 You'll need to build an integration between your marketplace and the payment service, and the complexity of this task depends a lot on your marketplace infrastructure and the API, documentation, and customer support offered by the payment service provider you choose.

-Next, let's look at what the key features are that you should look for in a marketplace payment provider.
+Next, let's look at what the key features are that you should look for in a payment provider.
 (The next article of this guide helps you compare payment providers based on these key features.)

 Key marketplace payment requirements